UN Pact wants to reach 50% of black people in leadership positions

 To achieve the objectives of Elas Lideram 2030, it will be necessary for companies to focus on training days, with a focus on strengthening training and equal opportunity for career promotion.

 At Banco do Brasil, according to Tarciana Medeiros, the concern is to take this diverse culture outside the institution’s revolving door, present in several communities across the country.
-“When the Bank delivers what is already the company’s culture to society, we act and carry out this social role of seeking inclusion and equity in the market as well.”
+“When the Bank delivers to society what is already the company’s culture, we act and carry out this social role of seeking inclusion and equity in the market as well.”.

 #Pact #reach #black #people #leadership #positions